Connect with us

 The proposal is expected to be considered in the coming two weeks by the full House.
 It will require a two-thirds vote of both the House and the Senate, and if it passes through the Legislature, Mississippi voters would have to approve it at the ballot box for it to go into effect.

 Both House Speaker Philip Gunn and Lt.
-Gov. Delbert Hosemann have expressed for restoring the initiative process.
+Gov. Delbert Hosemann have expressed support for restoring the initiative process.
 But Hosemann has assigned the Senate bill that would restore the process to two committees, making it more difficult to pass.

 Importantly, the House proposal passed out Monday does not allow for legislators to place a competing alternative to the citizen-sponsored initiative on the ballot.
-In recent years, initiative sponsors have complained that legislators have placed alternatives to the citizen-sponsored initiative on the ballot, creating a convoluted process that many said caused confusion at the ballot box.
+In recent years, initiative sponsors have complained that legislators have placed alternatives to the citizen-sponsored initiative on the ballot, creating a convoluted voting process that many said caused confusion at the ballot box.

 READ MORE: Will lawmakers be willing to give up some of their power by restoring ballot initiative?